Rosemarie Nitribitt: Aftermath

 There is no evidence for the claim that Pohlmann wrote a book about the Nitribitt case after having served his prison sentence for embezzlement.
 In 1958, before his imprisonment, Pohlmann published several articles in Quick magazine instead, giving an explanation about the last days with Rosemarie Nitribitt from his point of view.

-There was speculation that the 1957 unsolved murder of prostitute Blonde Dolly in the Netherlands was linked to Nitribitt's murder.
+There was speculation that the 1959 unsolved murder of prostitute Blonde Dolly in the Netherlands was linked to Nitribitt's murder.
 Nine years after Nitribitt's murder, a very similar case occurred in Frankfurt.
 The high-class prostitute Helga Matura, who also solicited customers by driving a Mercedes, was murdered, and the case never was solved.

 In 1968, a forged stamp circulated in Germany, showing a murdered Nitribitt and the text "Zehn Jahre [um] Trauer R. Nitribitt" ("10 years mourning [for] R. Nitribitt").

-Rosemarie Nitribitt in popular culture
+In popular culture

 A novel by Erich Kuby entitled Rosemarie: Des deutschen Wunders liebstes Kind (1958), based on the Nitribitt case, was turned into the film Rosemary (1958), directed by Rolf Thiele.
 The film stars Nadja Tiller (in the title role), Peter van Eyck, Gert Fröbe, and Mario Adorf.
 In this fictionalized film, Nitribitt is presented as just one of many entrepreneurs during the Wirtschaftswunder who wants her piece of the new fortune.
 Her clients include members of the West German industrial elite, but their business secrets are sold by Rosemarie to French competitors.
 However, when a scandal looms on the horizon, Rosemarie realizes that she cannot beat the system.
 Another film using the Nitribitt case for inspiration is Love Now, Pay Later (1959).
 A Girl Called Rosemary (1996) is a remake of the 1958 film by Bernd Eichinger, in which Nina Hoss played Nitribitt.